slimgroup/INN_Velocity-Migration/README.md

 to make a reproducible scientific project named
 > INN_Velocity-Migration

-It is authored by Yuxiao Ren, Philipp Witte and Ali Siahkoohi.
+It is authored by Yuxiao Ren (ryxchina@gmail.com).

 To (locally) reproduce this project, do the following: